 Additionally, you can create knowledge bases within the portal, providing relevant information like articles to address common issues.
 This way, your employees will feel empowered to find solutions independently, reducing the number of requests.

-2: Categorize Request Types to Expedite Ticket Routing
+2: Categorize Request Types to Speed up Ticket Routing

-By categorizing requests into different types, such as software glitches or app access requests, your teams can quickly identify the nature of each ticket and route it to the appropriate team for resolution/approval.
+By categorizing requests into different types, such as software glitches or app access requests, your teams can quickly identify the nature of each ticket and route it to the appropriate team for approval.

-This practice ensures that tickets are assigned to the most qualified team members, reducing response times and minimizing the risk of tickets getting lost or overlooked.
-It also allows for better prioritization of tasks, as urgent issues can be addressed timely while non-critical requests are managed in due course.
+This practice ensures that tickets are assigned to the most qualified team members, reducing response times and minimizing the risk of lost or overlooked tickets.
+It also allows for better task prioritization, as urgent issues can be addressed in a timely manner while non-critical requests are managed in due course.

 3: Create Queues

-Create queues where your team can view requests, their importance, urgency, and due dates.
+Create queues where your team can view requests and their associated details—their importance, urgency, and due dates.
 The queues organize requests by priority and category, as you choose.
 Your team can set up queues to automatically sort incoming requests.
 Or, they can manually adjust the priority of tasks and assign them to other team members if needed.

 4: Follow SLAs